Windowsnipz/Project/README.md

 Welcome to my final project for CS50x!
 This is a command line game, inspired by the very popular Project Zomboid.
 Project Zomboid (PZ) is a hardcore survival game set in a zombie apocalypse.
 In my project, I wanted to capture this setting in a text-based adventure game!

+Zomboid: Rosewood Rising starts with a simplistic menu screen, in which the player chooses whether or not to start the game.
+Upon starting, the introduction to the story in path1.py is executed, and the player will be prompted to enter a name for their survivor.
+My get_character_name() function in helpers.py was fairly simple to implement.
+Basically, it makes sure that (1.) the name is not empty and (2.) the name does not match existing characters in the story.

+This introduction will always be the first scenario the player encounters.